 You can get around this problem by printing off route cards at home and then taking them to a store to have them laminated—or, alternatively, buy your own laminator and get down to creating your own pocketable, fully waterproof and fuss-free mini-maps.

-To prevent being caught in a flash flood or even simply waking up in a small pond of rainwater, be sure to avoid river banks, depressions in the terrain, narrow canyons or gulches, dry washes and river basins when pitching your tent and choose a spot that’s slightly elevated in the surrounding terrain just in case.
+Being caught in a flash flood or even simply waking up in a small pond of rainwater are two things on nobody in the world’s bucket list.
+To avoid these, when setting up your campsite be sure to steer clear of river banks, depressions in the terrain, narrow canyons or gulches, dry washes and river basins when you set up your tent and choose a spot that’s slightly elevated in the terrain just in case.

 While this can, of course, give us a little relief from the onslaught of rain in a downpour, it could also prove to be deadly.

 First of all, those trees might just prove to be false friends should an electrical storm sweep in and a lightning bolt choose one of them as its preferred route to the earth’s surface.